 A Content Recognition method.
 The Content Fingerprint lets Acrolinx recognize your content for you by looking at the written content itself.
 Set on a global level.

 Think: "If my content frequently changes location and format, then I can use the Content Fingerprint method to let Acrolinx decide what is the same article based on my written content."

-Content Groups let you create logical collections of your content that reflect how you think about your projects.
+Content Groups let you create logical collections of your content that mirror how you think about your projects.
 For example, you might want to group all the content published on your blog or all the content from your marketing department.

 You can then view and compare aggregated metrics by Content Group.
 You can set a target score for each Content Group.